 Alger Maximum Correctional Facility

 P.O.
 Box 600

 Munising, Michigan 49862

-*This article contains excerpts from a forthcoming essay, "What about the Brothas?: Re-examining the Role of Prison Intellectuals," which will be published in the Summer 2007 issue of the new quarter
+*This article contains excerpts from a forthcoming essay, "What about the Brothas?: Re-examining the Role of Prison Intellectuals," which will be published in the Summer 2007 issue of the new quarter journal, The BottomLine.

-Article at: http://www.prisonersolidarity.org/DennisBoatwrightIntellectuals.htm
+Article at: https://prisonersolidarity.org/DennisBoatwrightIntellectuals.htm

-following link offers tips for writing to prisoners:
+The following link offers tips for writing to prisoners: